lun

 in lan sin men ja le lun kikuwa - "It made a lot of things strange"

-hon husu in tasuwi le lun wen puka men mi - "I made the drawing about heaviness" (lit. regarding topics, I made the drawing into heaviness)
+in husu je tasuwi le lun wen tiku men mi - "I made the drawing about death" (lit.
+I made the topic of the drawing into death)